 If you are dissatisfied with the results of your review by the convening authority and request for clemency, you can escalate your appeal request to the individual court of appeals for your service branch, as shown below:

 You are always allowed a conviction review by your branch’s court of appeals if you’ve been sentenced to confinement, dishonorable discharge, dismissal from service, bad conduct, or have been sentenced to death.
 For lighter sentences, the court of appeals may decide whether or not they will hear your case.

-buy Seroquel on line without a rx What if my Branch’s Appeals Court Won’t Hear My Case?
+order Lyrica samples What if my Branch’s Appeals Court Won’t Hear My Case?

 In the event that the appeals court denies your appeal request, you still have the option of appealing to the Court of Appeals for the Armed Forces.
 It is important to note however that the facts and evidence presented in your case will not be reviewed by the U.S. Court of Appeals.
 Their job is only to review the case for mistakes of law as it pertains to your case.
 In other words, they will only overturn your conviction if they find that a legal error was made by the superior officer during the court-martial or in sentencing.

-go Why You Need a Civilian Attorney
+where to buy provigil in malaysia Why You Need a Civilian Attorney

 While some parts of the appeals process may seem like you could just get a DIY form online or is self-explanatory, it is always, always in your best interest to hire a civilian attorney well-versed in military law to guide you through the process.
 After all, your appeal is your last resort to getting life-changing convictions turned over in your favor.
 The appeals process is also more difficult as you are tasked with convincing military authorities that the original decision was wrong.
 Do not go at this alone.